hjma29/ovcli/README.md

 password: password
 ```

-* Populate OVCLI login configuration file and test the connection with HPE Synergy using the above file using "ovcli connect -f <filname>".
+* **Populate OVCLI login configuration file** and test the connection with HPE Synergy using the above file by running "ovcli connect -f <filname>".
 A successful Synergy connection should come back with the Synergy API version.
 "500" below shows Synergy is running OneView version 3.10.
 (Behind the scene, the ovcli will copy the file to a new file called "appliance-credential.yml" and verify the Synergy connection using the yaml file contents.)

 ```